 Ferrets are lively and intelligent, and make wonderful affectionate pets.
 They have specific care requirements that are different from dogs and cats.

+Housing.
 Ferrets should be housed in cage while not supervised to prevent escapees or injuries.
 Ideal cages should have several levels and provide somewhere for the ferret to eat, drink, sleep and toilet (not all on the same level!)
 Many ferrets will enjoy sleeping in a den-like area or a hammock, and love soft bedding to snuggle in.
 Ferrets sleep up to 20 hours a day, so having somewhere safe and warm is very important.

-Ferrets do not tolerate temperatures above 25C so their cage should be placed in a location that does not receive direct sunlight.
+Ferrets do not tolerate temperatures above 25 degrees so their cage should be placed in a location that does not receive direct sunlight.
 Like most pocket pets they should be housed inside in summer to prevent heat stress or death.

+Toilet training.
 Ferrets can be litter trained easily.
 Ideally you should always have one more litter tray than the number of ferrets housed in the cage (so if you have a pair, use three litter trays).
 Like cats, ferrets prefer clean litter, so be sure to clean their trays daily.
 We recommend Breeders Choice cat litter as it made from recycled paper, and is very low in dust and allergens.
 Whatever cat litter you use, avoid the clay litters as they can be very rough on your ferrets paws.

 Yes, desexing your ferret will help reduce the ferrets natural odour significantly.

 Desexing is a day procedure and can be booked on Tuesday to Fridays.
 Your ferret will not require to be fasted prior to their procedure and will only need a short amount of down time to recover.
 For more information regarding your ferrets procedure, please contact the clinic.